Virginia Tech® home

 Graduate and undergraduate students at the Virginia Tech CommLab are available to help students with public speaking.
 For more information, click here.

 The Virginia Tech Media Relations team works to connect university communicators, faculty, and campus newsmakers with the media.
-They facilitate media training workshops, provide interview tips, and maintain a television and radio studio in the Moss Arts Center.
+They facilitate media training workshops, provide interview tips, and maintain a television and radio studio in the Center for the Arts.

 Departments across Virginia Tech offer a wide variety of graduate courses related to communicating within specific professions, including grant writing, scholarly writing and presenting, and more.
 Some colleges on campus offer programs tailored to improving communication in various audiences, such as the College of Agriculture and Life Sciences' Graduate Teaching Scholars and Graduate Extension Scholars programs, both aimed at helping graduate students "translate the science," says GTS coordinator Donna Westfall-Rudd.

-Below you'll find lists of graduate and undergraduate courses offered at Virginia Tech and related to communicating science.
+Below you'll find a list of graduate courses offered at Virginia Tech and related to communicating science.
 If you know of programs and courses that should be listed here, please let us know!

 STAT 5024 - Effective Communication in Statistical Consulting